 8) Flexible, transparent approaches to promoting robust competition in the provision of network access (in possible collaboration with Question 4/1).

-9) Co-investment and the co-location and shared use of infrastructure, including through active infrastructure-sharing (in possible collaboration with Question 4/1).

-10) Licensing approaches and business models for promoting broadband network expansion that more effectively integrate the use of terrestrial, satellite, backhaul and submarine telecommunication infrastructure (in possible collaboration with Questions 4/1 and 5/1).
+9) Licensing approaches and business models for promoting broadband network expansion that more effectively integrate the use of terrestrial, satellite, backhaul and submarine telecommunication infrastructure (in possible collaboration with Questions 4/1).

-11) Holistic universal access and service strategies and financing mechanisms, including universal service funds, for both network expansion and connectivity for unserved and underserved populations in non-rural and urban areas (in possible collaboration with Questions 4/1 and 5/1).
+10) Co-investment, co-location, Co-deployment, and sharing of broadband infrastructure with other infrastructure networks (in possible collaboration with Question 4/1).

 2.2 New topics for this study period

-12) Strategies to enhance the quality of service of the network with increased data traffic (in possible collaboration with Question 6/1).

-13) Analysis of the impact of the expected delay in the deployment of terrestrial and non-terrestrial advanced telecommunication infrastructures, caused by the COVID-19 pandemic, and the consequent economic downturn, as well as technological alternatives complementary to the existing network to accommodate increased data traffic.

-14) National digital policies, strategies and plans which seek to accelerate the deployment of advanced networks along with the promotion of e-education, e-health and telework after the COVID-19 pandemic.

-15) Co-deployment and sharing of broadband infrastructure with other infrastructure networks.

 1) Sustainable solutions that can impact on the provision of telecommunications/ICTs and the availability of broadband digital infrastructure in rural and remote areas, with emphasis on those that employ up-to-date technologies designed to lower infrastructure capital and operating costs and support convergence between services and applications.

-2) Challenges in creating or building broadband digital infrastructure in rural and remote areas.
+2) Challenges in creating or building broadband digital infrastructure in rural and remote areas, and innovative solutions to deliver high-speed broadband connectivity.

-5) Business models for sustainable deployment of networks and services in rural and remote areas, taking into consideration priorities based on economic and social indicators (in possible collaboration with Question 4/1). )Increasing availability of telecommunications/ICTs that provide enhanced connectivity at progressively lower costs,
+3) Business models for sustainable deployment of networks and services in rural and remote areas, Pricing models and affordability strategies for satellite-based broadband, taking into consideration priorities based on economic and social indicators (in possible collaboration with Question 4/1).

+4) Innovative PPP models for financing infrastructure deployment and service delivery, Blended financing mechanisms and incentives, including multilateral development banks, relevant international organizations and other private sector.

+5)Increasing availability of telecommunications/ICTs that provide enhanced connectivity at progressively lower costs, affordability programs for low-income households, device costs are feasible for the population.

-iii) Encouragement of the development of new Internet applications and digital solutions for the socio-economic development of rural and remote areas, and promotion of innovation and digital transformation for rural and remote areas (in possible collaboration with Question 5/2).
-QUESTION 2/1 - Strategies, policies, regulations and methods of migration to and adoption of digital technologies for broadcasting, including to provide new services for various environments
+6) Encouragement of the development of new Internet applications and digital solutions for the socio-economic development of rural and remote areas, and promotion of innovation and digital transformation for rural and remote areas, including localization of content for rural and remote people. (in possible collaboration with Question 5/2).

+7) Renewable energy sources and energy-efficient technologies for powering network infrastructure.

+QUESTION 2/1 - Strategies, policies, regulations for the adoption of digital technologies for broadcasting, including new digital audiovisual services and applications

 Statement of the situation or problem